Cronos 2025 Whitepaper

 Proof of Authority (PoA)

-Cronos uses a modified version of the Tendermint PoS.
+Cronos uses a modified version of the CometBFT PoS.
 In the Cronos consensus, validators are vetted by other validators based on their commitment to the Cronos ecosystem, technical ability to implement upgrades flawlessly, track record in operating high availability nodes, and economic viability.
 Among these permissioned validators, the voting power of each node is determined by the staking token amount that they have been allocated by the validator group.
 We refer to the Cronos consensus as a Proof of Authority (PoA) consensus because the admission of new validator nodes requires existing validators agreeing to donate or delegate staking tokens to these new validators.

 In the Cronos consensus, the staking token is not the Cronos (CRO) token.
 Instead, it is a dedicated staking token that is used for governance purposes.
 This token is not listed and has no market value.
 Separately, the Cronos (CRO) token is used by end-users to pay network transaction fees which are collected by validator nodes.

-Tendermint core ensures that validators receive the same transactions and in the same order.
+CometBFT core ensures that validators receive the same transactions and in the same order.
 Validators are running a Byzantine Fault Tolerant (BFT) consensus protocol.
 This means the consensus engine is able to tolerate machines failing or becoming malicious.
 Validators go through a multi-round voting process before coming to a consensus on the contents of a block.
 When the majority of the validators agree on this block, this block will be added to the blockchain.

-Modular architecture: It offers flexibility on which and how applications are developed on top of it.
+• Modular architecture: It offers flexibility on which and how applications are developed on top of it.

 Cosmos SDK

 Cosmos SDK is an open-source framework suited for PoS or PoA blockchains.
-With the Cosmos SDK developers can create custom blockchains from scratch on top of Tendermint, and natively interoperate with other Cosmos SDK blockchains.
+With the Cosmos SDK developers can create custom blockchains from scratch on top of CometBFT, and natively interoperate with other Cosmos SDK blockchains.

 The Cosmos SDK allows for composable open-source modules that can be easily integrated.
 Developers can use pre-built modules or create custom modules that can be imported into the existing blockchain application.